 Daniel studied at Drumtech and received the coveted ‘Top Performer’ Award.
 He then started working with local London artists during which time he shared bills with Jason Mraz and Ed Sheeran.

 He was a member of Flash Fiktion with whom he made an album released by Vinyl Junkie Recordings and published by Chrysalis BMG.
-The album was critically acclaimed by national mainstream media; The Sunday Times gave the band 'Single Of The Week' and NME rated the album 8/10, calling the songs "vivacious, glam crackers"!
+National mainstream media critically acclaimed the album; The Sunday Times gave the band 'Single Of The Week' and NME rated the album 8/10, calling the songs "vivacious, glam crackers"!
 The album gained lots of support from BBC Radio 1 and XFM Radio which listed the album as one of the best British Debut Albums of 2012.
-Daniel worked with Tim Muddiman, Gary Numan’s long term guitarist on his debut album and live shows.
-Around this time he was also involved in music projects for fashion label Burberry and Gordon’s Gin.
+Daniel worked with Tim Muddiman, Gary Numan’s long-term guitarist on his debut album and live shows.
+Around this time he was also involved in music projects for the fashion label Burberry and Gordon’s Gin.
 He played drums for Brandon Flowers of The Killers on his UK/EU tour for the number 1 album ‘The Desired Effect’.
-He also performed in Hyde Park supporting The Killers, Elbow and Tears for Fears with Joel Stein’s Glassmaps.
+He also performed in Hyde Park supporting The Killers, Elbow, and Tears for Fears with Joel Stein’s Glassmaps.
+He also worked with BRIT Award and Mercury Music Prize nominated multi-instrumentalist MC Lord Magrão and Absolute Bowie - voted the UK's number 1 tribute show.

 Vocals / Piano